-Randy is the founder and Executive Chariman of Radio Systems Corporation, which he started in 1991.
+Randy is the founder of Radio Systems Corporation, which he started in 1991.
 Radio Systems is headquartered in Knoxville, Tennessee, and has over 630 associates worldwide with offices in 7 countries.
 The company produces over 4,600 pet products under brand names such as Invisible Fence®, PetSafe®, and SportDOG® Brands.

 Randy serves on numerous boards: Chairman of Radio Systems Corporation, Chairman of Zingy (a shared economy model dog walking service based in Santa Monica), EDP BioTech (a bio-science company doing cancer and DNA research), Boyd Sports LLC (owner of the Tennessee Smokies Baseball team and AA affiliate of the Chicago Cubs).
 He is also on the board of several non-profit organizations: Great Smoky Mountain Council of the Boy Scouts and outgoing President, National Parks Conservation Association, and outgoing Campaign Chair of the United Way of Greater Knoxville.

 His education-related boards include: outgoing Chairman of The Tennessee Higher Education Commission (resigned with current ECD appointment), Tennessee Independent Colleges and Universities Association, Boys and Girls Clubs of East Tennessee Board of Trustees, Pond Gap University Assisted Community Schools, University of Tennessee College of Business Dean’s Advisory Council, Vice-Chairman of Knox County's Great School Partnership and Chairman of tnAchieves, a mentor-assisted scholarship program that has sent over 10,000 first generation community college students across the state of Tennessee and in 2015 will provide operational support for students participating in the Tennessee Promise program in 85 counties across the state.